 CAUSES OF ENDOMETRIOSIS

-The actual cause of endometriosis is not known.
+The actual endometriosis causes is not known.
 However, possible reasons can be due to:

 - Problems with the menstrual flow: Instead of the menstrual blood leaving the body during the time of periods it enters the fallopian tubes and the pelvis something which is known as retrograde menstruation.